 »Choose a repository

-Next, you will see a list of your GitHub repositories.
-Choose the repository you forked in the first step.
-If you have a lot of GitHub repositories, you may need to filter the list to find the correct one.
+Next, Terraform will display a list of your GitHub repositories.
+Choose the repository you forked, called "tfc-guide-example".
+If you have many GitHub repositories, you may need to filter the list to find the correct one.

 »Create the workspace

 It will take a few minutes for Terraform Cloud to connect to your GitHub repository.
-Once that's complete, you should see a notification that your configuration was uploaded successfully.
+Once connected, Terraform Cloud will display a notification that your configuration was uploaded successfully.

-In the next tutorial, you will set up your new workspace and provision your DynamoDB instance through Terraform Cloud.
+Next, you will configure your new workspace with variables and provision your infrastructure by queuing a run in Terraform Cloud.